Background To My Trip

 For a while there is a golden period when a decent infrastructure has been put in place as a result of development but when the hordes of tourists still haven't arrived.
 But after a while, as happened with Koh Samui and Koh Phi Phi etc. etc., the tourists start to arrive in their droves and what was once a quiet paradise is never the same again.

-What is concerning is how quickly this has happened in only the last 30 years or so and how development is going ahead at a frantic pace with every regard for making money but little regard for the ecology.
+What is concerning is how quickly this has happened in only the last 30 years or so and how development is going ahead at a frantic pace with money the primary objective, but with no regard for the environment.
 Clearly this rate of development is not sustainable.